YangLabHKUST/MCube/README.md

 identification of cell-type-specific spatially variable genes (SVGs) in spatial transcriptomic (ST) studies.

-MMM’s effectiveness stems from our innovations in model and algorithm
+MMM’s effectiveness relies on our innovations in model and algorithm
 design:

 - Beginning with the raw count data, MMM uses a **log-mixture